 "I don't have much information, though we do know that he was a minister in Ontario, Canada.
 How he came upon the Gibson remains a mystery.
 That guitar was expensive in 1924 and I doubt he purchased it new.
 Unfortunately, everyone that knew him has now passed away."

-Like the L-5 pictured above, this F-5 Mandolin was signed by Lloyd Loar March 31 1924.
+The F-5 Mandolin below was signed by Lloyd Loar on March 31st 1924.
 A similar pattern of rhinestones has been added to its headstock.
 Could it have belonged to the same person as the L-5?